Description

 Restoration notes

-This species is naturally found in bottomland forests as well creek and river bottoms that are shady or full sun.
+This species is naturally found in bottomland forests and creek and river bottoms that are shady or full sun.
 River Oats grows beneath a fairly heavy canopy of trees, but it will also grow in full sun when the soils are moist.
 River Oats is found on drier sites when there is more shade.